DES-Lab/AALpy/README.md

 - [Choose the equivalence oracle](https://github.com/emuskardin/AALpy/wiki/Equivalence-Oracles)
 - [Run the learning algorithm](https://github.com/emuskardin/AALpy/wiki/Setting-Up-Learning)

-If you would like to learn the behaviour of a black-box Date Validator, your AALpy configuration would look something like this:
+If you would like to learn a black-box Date Validator's behavior, your AALpy configuration would look something like this:
 ```python
 from aalpy.base import SUL
 from aalpy.utils import visualize_automaton, DateValidator